An Introduction To FUE Hair Transplants

 Permanent Solution:

-The transplanted follicles act similarly; they resist the hormones that could cause the hair loss, which means that the results of an FUE transplant are permanent.
-Your hair transplant – two reasons why you can exhale.
-The hair that grows in when you have your transplant will grow for the rest of your life.
+The transplanted follicles are resistant to the hormone (DHT) that causes hair loss, which means that the results of an FUE transplant are permanent as well.
+The hair that grows from the transplant will grow for the rest of your life.